 It's a vicious cycle — our immune system does a great job protecting us from pathogens using inflammation, but chronic inflammation will exacerbate symptoms.
-Taking acurcumin supplement for its anti-inflammatory benefits can alleviate the inflammation that can lead to joint pain, headaches, and other inflammation symptoms from Lyme Disease.
+Taking acurcumin supplement for its properties that promote normal inflammation responses can help boost your immune and joint health.

 Keep Your Gut Balance Healthy

 Establishing and maintaining a gut healthy microbiome, especially after taking antibiotics, is alsocrucial for immune health.
 Many of the little creatures in your gut are wiped out by antibiotics and can be reestablished by eating fermented foods or taking ahearty probiotic supplement.
 When tackling the job of arming your immune system, make sure you start where all the action is, in the gut.

 Enjoy the great outdoors this summer, but do beware of the potential dangers from deer ticks.
 Prevention is always best.